pixley/pixley.github.io/index.md

 DU's game code is interesting in that it is done almost entirely in Blueprint, allowing extremely rapid iteration, which is especially necessary for such a small team on a crowdfunded budget.

-In addition, I am also responsible for supporting the game as a live product, providing minor game design as part of team-wide discussions, supporting design and art integration, and community interaction as part of our open development.
+In addition, I was also responsible for supporting the game as a live product, providing minor game design as part of team-wide discussions, supporting design and art integration, and community interaction as part of our open development.

 Descent: Underground is available on Steam and on the [Descendent Studios website](https://descendentstudios.com).